salesforcecli/plugin-org/messages/refresh.sandbox.md

 # flags.noPrompt.summary

-Don't prompt for confirmation about the sandbox configuration.
+Don't prompt for confirmation about the sandbox refresh.

 # isConfigurationOk